 Phil holds an M.Sc. in Climate Change and Risk Management from the University of Exeter and a B.Sc. in Applied Geology from the University of Hertfordshire in the UK.
 His postgraduate research focused on the European emissions trading scheme and its relationship to European power and energy prices.

 Before joining Ostrom Climate, Rosita worked primarily with start-up companies in emerging markets, managing their finances, accounting, and financial reporting.
 She has almost 20 years of accounting experience and she continues to build on her strengths to develop the balance, accuracy, and consistency required in her accounting and financial leadership role.
 Her role as CFO is primarily focused on public financial statement reporting, internal controls, and continuously improving systems and processes within the company.
 She also holds the position of Corporate Secretary.

 Rosita has a B.B.A. and (after taking some time off to become the proud mother of twins) will soon complete her CPA designation.

 Dawn manages all aspects of our voluntary-market client relationships.
 Dawn ensures that our team is meeting each clients’ needs and expectations on a timely basis.
 She is passionate about helping clients be more effective and productive in achieving their sustainability goals.

-Before joining Ostrom, Dawn helped to plan the GLOBE Latin America 2011 conference.
+Before joining Ostrom Climate, Dawn helped to plan the GLOBE Latin America 2011 conference.
 She also managed the administration team at SLR Consulting, a Canadian environmental consultancy.
 Before that, she managed the database department for a software company for the financial industry—where she helped design software that automated previously manual processes—ensuring accuracy and consistency in individuals’ financial portfolios.